cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 What bytestacks parse this output, builds up the call stacks, then keeps a running score on how often we execute a bytecode for each unique stack.
 Let's try it!

 ```
+# setup
 git clone https://github.com/cl4es/bytestacks.git
+(cd bytestacks; ./gradlew build)

+# run
 ./bytestacks/bytestacks hellojoin.base
 ```

-This generates two files: `hellojoin.base.stacks` (which is the transformation from the raw bytecodes log to a stack format, usable by the various FlameGraph tools), and [hellojoin.base.svg](/images/hellojoin.base.svg):
+Running the above generates two files: `hellojoin.base.stacks` (which is the result of transforming from the raw bytecodes log to a stack format; this is usable as input to the various FlameGraph tools), and the resulting flame graph SVG image, `hellojoin.base.svg`:

 [<img src="/images/hellojoin.base.svg" alt="FlameGraph of running HelloJoin" />](/images/hellojoin.base.svg)

-(Open the image in a separate tab to interact and zoom in on things...)
+(Open the image in a separate tab to interact, search for and zoom in on things...)

-A lot of stuff can be discerned from a flame graph like this, but it can easily get a bit overwhelming if you don't know what to look for.
-So let's zoom in on the obvious heavy hitters.
+A lot of stuff can be discerned from a flame graph like this, but it can easily get a bit overwhelming.
+So let's zoom in on one of the obvious heavy hitters.

-One such thing is the call to `Collectors.joining()` which sits at `302,783` samples - or rather: executed bytecodes.
+One such thing is the call to `Collectors.joining` at `302,783` out of `884,288` samples - or rather: executed bytecodes.
 Bytestacks doesn't attempt to weight different bytecodes based on how expensive they are in reality.
-That'd be _hard_.
-Instead each "sample" is exactly one executed bytecode.
+That'd be hard to get right: loads can be very expensive, but can also read mostly from caches.
+This is a diagnostic tool - not a profiler - so instead of guessing each "sample" is exactly one executed bytecode.

 Zooming in on `Collectors.joining()` we see that we're spending almost all of that "time" in `java.lang.invoke`, effectively setting up a few lambdas.
 Looking at the JDK source for the library call this is not so surprising: